bflamig/Rpi400Jam/README.md

 Tools to easily create a Jamulus installation on the Raspberry Pi 400 [test link](https://1drv.ms/t/s!AhEZTg91Hm5djLoYK20rizpq_CaaWQ?e=DFIl9H "freddy")

+## Step 0: Just want to download pre-configured image

+A. If all you want to do is download a Raspbery Pi image with Jamulus pre-installed, well, have we got a deal for you!
+Just click on the first download link below to get the roughly 1.5 GB image file.
+For documentation on how to use that image, copy the PDF file from the main Rpi400Jam code directory.

+B. If you'd like to build the Raspberry Pi image yourself, perform the steps starting with Step 1 below.

 ## Step 1: Download the tools to your Raspberry Pi: